Biomedical & Surgical Research

 Three-Week Summer Medicine Program

-Students then focused on the nervous and skeletal systems, performing a complete cranial nerve exam and completing deep tendon reflex exams on each other.
+Students focused on the nervous and skeletal systems, performing a complete cranial nerve exam and completing deep tendon reflex exams on each other.
 This unit included spinal cord dissection, cataract surgery, and more.
 Following these systems, students moved onto the digestive system, researching and presenting their personal research on diseases and treatments.
 This unit contains the most complex mock surgeries, with students applying their knowledge to a mock gastric bypass procedure.

-Year after year, students who delay in applying find the program is sold out.
+Year after year, students who delay in applying find that the program is sold out.
 Complete your application today!

 This is a competitive admissions summer research program designed for teens.
+Want more time or more information?
+Join our mailing list.

 More About: Awards – Research Programs – Sample Week